HappyTomass/HappyTomass/README.md

 ## Hi there 👋

-I'm HappyTomass and I'm currently studying English Philology.\
+I'm HappyTomass and I'm currently studying English Philology and History.\
 I love to translate from English to German and vice versa and am doing this since 2020.\
 If someone is interested in a collab, feel free to text me✨\
 \